alistairjoelquinn/sn-typescript/README.md

 ## General Decisions

 Where JSX is returned I have used the .tsx extension.
-VS Code also offers more accurate TS support in a React component when the .tsx extension is used
+VS Code offers more accurate TS support in a React component when the .tsx extension is used.

 ## Function Components